eduardo-stuart/logitnow/readme.md

 ## Restrict the Display of Log Messages

-It's possible to only publish the Log's messages if a specific **NODE_ENV** is set.
+It's possible to publish the Log's messages only if a specific **NODE_ENV** is set.

-For example, if you want to print all the messages only when in **DEVELOPMENT**, set the NODE_ENV environment to **development** and set the following command:
+For example, if you want to print all the messages when in **DEVELOPMENT** environment, set the NODE_ENV environment to **development** and set the following command:

 ```
 log.setOnlyEnvironment('development')